BlakeHenderson/The-Benjamin-Scheduler/Docs/README.md

 The Benjamin School Text Message Scheduler

 This project was designed to extract a text from the PDF of The Benjamin School Schedule.
 It then extracts the users information from a MYSQL Database (Name, Phone Number, Carrier).
-In a Final Compile, It would compile and send the schedule to each user that signed up (Via.
+It would send the schedule to each user that signed up (Via.
 Website).
-The Schedule will arrive at a set time (6:45).
+The Schedule will arrive at a set time (6:45, 7:00, 7:15, 7:30).

-In the Future, we are planning to allow users of the service to add their own times when they would like it sent and, their personal schedule.
-We are also planning to allow teachers to input the homework for the students and send it via.
-Text message.
-All of these projects are future versions.

 Version 1.0
 =================
   - Extracts Text from a PDF File (Benjamin Scheduler)
+  - Reterieves MYSQL Data from Database (User Info - Phone, Name, Carrier)
   - Sends a Email Via.
 Gmail Account
-  - Reterieves MYSQL Data from Database (User Info - Phone, Name, Carrier)

   **Know Bugs**
   - PDF extractor crashes when given a unknown day (Not Realtive to Algorithm)